 The course covers the history of Africa from the mid-19th century to the contemporary period.
 The course examines major problems, events, and interactions in Africa and Africa's relationship with the world.
 Course themes include social change, colonial experience, independence movements, post-independence governments, globalization in Aftrica, and contemporary successes and problems.

 The course addresses the experiences of African women from 1800 to independent Africa with a focus on women's experiences and their contributions to African societies.
 The course cover changing ideas about gender and evaluates women's positions in African societies including rulers, warriors, politicians, activists, and average farmers.

-An introduction to the history of Latin America from pre-Columbian times to 1860.
-Traces the development of colonial rule and the formation of new nations after 1810.
-Topics include the nature of pre-Columbian societies, the resistance and accommodations of indigenous peoples to European conquest, the institutions and culture of African slavery, the role of the Catholic church, the evolution of race, gender, and class hierarchies, and fragility of the new nation-states after Independence.
+This course introduces Latin American history from the pre-Columbian era to 1860.
+Topics include the nature of pre-Columbian societies, the resistance and accommodations of indigenous peoples to European conquest, the institutions and culture of African slavery, the role of the Catholic Church, the evolution of race, gender, and class hierarchies, and fragility of the new nation-states after Independence.

 This course surveys the history of Latin America from the 1860 to the present, centering discussion on the examples of Argentina, Brazil, Peru, Mexico and Cuba.
 Topics include the legacy of colonialism, the consolidation of nation-states, Latin America's participation in the world economy, reformist and revolutionary political movements, military dictatorships, foreign intervention and the emergence of social movements.